It's Time to Act: Four-Act Forum Series

 Honest conversations about race allow us to find common ground and develop trusting relationships that make it possible to move toward a more equitable community together.
 The experts brought together for It's Time to Act! have dedicated their work to fueling these conversations.
 They’ll lead the way for attendees to create a step-by-step action plan as part of a cohort or as an individual.

-Discounted rates available for groups of five or more.
-Please contact Liz Dwinnell at email@example.com for more information
+Please contact Liz Dwinnell at firstname.lastname@example.org for more information

 Become an Event Sponsor